-CREDITS

-a.
+CINEDITO

 All of t he foll owing Urban Planning Core Courses: 30

 UP 201 The Role of Planning in Urban and Regional

 Development

-UP 314 Methods for Investigation of
+UP 314

-Urban Systems
+Urban Systems 4

 UP 324

-UP 343 Planning Theory: Ethics and Politics (W)4
+343 Planning Theory: Ethics and Politics (W)4

-UP 353
+UP 353 Land Use Planning 4

 UP 365 Planning Law (W)

-UP 454
+UP 454 Local Economic Planning

 UP 494 Planning Practicum

-b.
-Other 19
+Other Requi red Courses: 19

 CSE 101 Computing Concepts and Competencies 3

-(Track C or I 0)
+(Track C or I D)

-EC 201
+ÉC 201 Introduction to Microeconomics

-GEO 221
+GEO 221 Introduction to Geographic Information

 MTH 103 College Algebra

 PLS 100 Introduction to American National

+UP UP UP UP UP UP CSE (Track EC MTH UP 201 UP 314 UP 324 UP 365 UP 365 UP 454 UP 494 Other Requir CSE 101 (Track C or I EC 201 MTH 103 Development

 Government

-STT 201 Statistical Methods4
+STT 201 Statistical Methods

-C. as: At least two courses of no less than 3 credits
+C. Cognate Areas: At least two courses of no less than 3 credits

-in eac h of th e following three subject areas.
+in each of the following three subject areas.
 A list of approved

-course es mus t be obtained from the Program adviser 18
+courses must be obtained from the Program advisor 18

-E Inviron ment
+Environment

-ι Jrban S Society
+Urban Society

-G Govern ment
+Government

 d.
-Advan ced G uided Elective.
-One course of at least 3 credits. cho-

-d.
 Advanced Guided Elective.
-One course of at least 3 credits, chosen from a list provided by the academic adviser.
+One course of at least 3 credits, chosen from a list provided by the academic advisor.